top of page

 "The very best people crave meritocracy, and mediocre people fear it."

-Sometimes the way things work (or don’t work) within the company is not entirely your fault.
-The larger the company, the more complex and inter-connected the workings are.
+Sometimes the way things work or don’t work within the company is not entirely your fault.
+The larger the company, the more complex and inter-connected these workings are, and some problems are just un-fixable.

 The reality is everyone is entitled to their opinion.
 Just remember that the ones who have real skin in the game (those who have something to really lose when things go bad) have the absolute right to ask questions and demand for results - even if they sound unreasonable.